rsksmart/devportal-1.0/rif/scheduler/run.md

 You will find one for local networks, other for RSK Testnet and other for RSK Mainnet.

-*WARNING: Please notice that the contract requires Solidity 0.8 or newer.
-Compiling it with older versiosn will expose it to security vulerabilities.*
+> WARNING: Please note that the contract requires Solidity 0.8 or newer.
+Compiling it with older versions will expose it to security vulnerabilities.

 In the deployment you will need to provide two addresses in the constructor: